 An Introduction

 This is an article written for those who have recently become interested in Dolby Atmos.
-We discuss the differences and possibilities of the format, provide an overview of the equipment, and share other useful information.
+We discuss the differences and possibilities of the format, and provide an overview of the equipment.
+We will also share other useful information on how to mix music for Dolby Atmos.
 For more advanced users, we recommend contacting us directly so that we can assist you in the process of converting your studio to Atmos.
 We also offer courses both remotely and on-site.

 In order to release music in Dolby Atmos format, the music itself needs to be mixed and adapted for the format.
-The main difference between mixing in Dolby Atmos and traditional stereo mixing is the experience of the listener being in the room where the music is playing.
+The main difference between when you mix music for Dolby Atmos and traditional stereo mixing is the experience of the listener being in the room where the music is playing.
 Stereo sound comes from two sources (left and right).
-What Dolby Atmos allows is the ability to place sounds anywhere around the listener as “objects.”
-These objects can be placed behind, in front of, to the right, to the left, or above the listener—360 degrees of freedom.
+Dolby Atmos allows for the ability to place sounds anywhere around the listener as “objects.”
+These objects can be placed behind, in front of, to the right, to the left, or above the listener.
+This means 360 degrees of mixing freedom!

 Currently, Dolby Atmos supports up to 128 objects in a single song.
-This allows you to have guitars behind the listener, vocals and drums in front of the listener, and a choir and thunderstorm moving above the listener.
+This allows for a multitude of mixing opportunities.
+For instance: you could have guitars behind the listener, vocals and drums in front of the listener, and a choir and a thunderstorm moving above the listener.
 The possibilities are endless!

 Read more about KMR’s Dolby Atmos services